Andrewalifb/alpha-online-store/README.md

 Alpha Online Store is a simple online store built as a reference for implementing clean architecture using Golang, PostgreSQL, and Redis.
 It demonstrates how to structure an application using separate services, each with its own responsibilities.

+# Some basic features :
+• Customer can view product list by product category
+• Customer can add product to shopping cart
+• Customers can see a list of products that have been added to the shopping cart
+• Customer can delete product list in shopping cart
+• Customers can checkout and make payment transactions
+• Login and register customers

 ## Services

 The application is divided into several services: